 When a person is disabled and unable to work, they can’t afford to make any mistakes when filing for their disability benefits.
 Unfortunately, millions of people make numerous mistakes when going after these benefits and those mistakes only delay the process.
-While SSDI Lawyers in Jefferson County MO can help you avoid making mistakes, the following advice may help as well.
+While SSDI lawyers near Chicago can help you avoid making mistakes, the following advice may help as well.

 Disability And Unemployment Benefits